MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/download-geocode-job-results.md

 ```

- To use these URLs, you must add the [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] parameter that you used to create the job.
-For example, to download the data that was processed successfully in the above example, you would add the parameter key *MyDataflowJobKey* where *MyDataflowJobKey* is the [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] that you used to create the job.
+ To use these URLs, you must add the Bing Maps Key parameter that you used to create the job.
+For example, to download the data that was processed successfully in the above example, you would add the parameter key *MyDataflowJobKey* where *MyDataflowJobKey* is the Bing Maps Key that you used to create the job.

 ```
 https://spatial.virtualearth.net/REST/v1/dataflows/Geocode/5bf10c37df944083b1879fbb0556e67e/output/succeeded?key=MyDataflowJobKey